 Who We Are

 We are a non-profit organization with 501(c)(3) status.
 There is no shelter in our county and no animal control and no vet.
 We are volunteers working to keep Jackson County pet-friendly and help reduce the population of unwanted animals through spaying/neutering and education.
 We encourage all pet owners to have their pets spayed or neutered!
-Our focus is reducing the unwanted pet population through prevention and we've helped fix over 3,350 animals to date, including 225 in 2012.
+Our focus is reducing the unwanted pet population through prevention and we've helped fix over 3,600 animals to date, including over 100 so far in 2014.
 What this really means is the prevention of thousands of unwanted kittens and puppies.
 Those are the numbers that count!

 We cannot fix all the animal problems in Jackson County, but we can fix all the animals!

 If you are a Jackson County resident and would like financial assistance to have your pet spayed or neutered, please call 268-1866.

 If your animals are spayed/neutered and need new homes, we can post on this website and refer interested adopters to you.
 To date, we've helped over 500 happy dogs and cats find homes!

 Please contact the person(s) listed in the ad for more information about any of the pets listed.

 Need help training your pet to be a happier member of the family?
 Try these helpful videos!

 Your tax-deductible donations can be sent to the address below with checks payable to "Friends of Animals".
 Our vet bills are our main expense and with your contributions, we can continue to spay/neuter more pets in the county.